 Jane Ginniver joined the ACP in September 2018.
 Her primary responsibilities include organisation and system leadership development, workforce, public engagement and communications.
 Alongside the ACP Deputy Director – Delivery, she also provides cover for the ACP Director post.
 Prior to joining the ACP Jane started her career in a business management operational role in the employment sector, and subsequently specialised in people, leadership and organisation development in Higher Education.

 Senior Finance Manager

 Judith Town joined the ACP in January 2019.
 Judith is a Chartered Accountant and is responsible for providing oversight of the financial funding flows between ACP organisations, enabling a more transparent and system wide approach to financial planning and reporting.
 Judith joined the NHS in 2003 and has worked in various financial roles across both provider and commissioner organisations, as well as being part of system-wide transformation programmes.

 Project Support Officer

-Esme Harvard joined the ACP in January 2020 to provide administrative and communicative project support to staff across health and social care delivering ACP priorities for prevention, better care and wellbeing together.
-Esme gained experience working with local government and the voluntary sector to support transformation of service delivery, whilst undertaking a BSc in Psychology at Sheffield Hallam University.
+Esme Harvard joined the ACP in January 2020 to provide administrative and communicative project support to staff across health and social care in delivering ACP priorities for prevention, better care and wellbeing together.
+Esme gained experience working with the national government regulator of Housing Improvement Agencies and a Sheffield-based mental health charity to support the transformation of service delivery, whilst undertaking a BSc in Psychology.